 - Programs designed to address immediate crisis situations and the provision of stabilization services;

 - Programs designed to assist individuals in developing skills for self-sufficiency and to be able to participate constructively in society and the workforce;

 - Programs designed to provide supplementary services to improve educational opportunities for children living in under-resourced communities, including enrichment programs in the arts and sciences, alternative schools, after-school tutoring and mentoring, and scholarship programs.

 - Programs for affordable and supportive housing with a focus on single mothers, families with children, and youth on their own.

-The Replogle Foundation also makes grants in the following areas at the Board’s discretion; unsolicited requests in these three areas are not accepted.
+The Replogle Foundation also makes grants in the following areas at the Board’s discretion; unsolicited inquiries in these areas are not accepted.

 - Projects, lectures, and fellowships in classical archaeology, particularly in efforts to enable scholars to cross disciplines and specialties, and thus broaden their horizons.